Taj Rambagh Palace

-The extensive facilities at the hotel include a beauty salon, business center, health and Ayurveda center, the 'Rajput Room' restaurant (general cuisine), the 'Suvarna Mahal' restaurant (Indian specialty), the 'Steam' restaurant (Continental and fusion cuisine), the 'Verandah' restaurant, the 'Polo Bar', swimming Pools, and a range of other sport facilities.
+The extensive facilities at the hotel include a beauty salon, business centre, health and Ayurveda centre, the 'Rajput Room' restaurant (general cuisine), the 'Suvarna Mahal' restaurant (Indian speciality), the 'Steam' restaurant (Continental and fusion cuisine), the 'Verandah' restaurant, the 'Polo Bar', swimming Pools, and a range of other sport facilities.

 The hotel offers complimentary golf putting, tennis, swimming and jogging.
 Activities at an additional charge include use of the 18 hole golf course.
 The hotel will also be happy to arrange sightseeing, shopping and other excursions within and outside Jaipur.

 I really loved the Rambagh Palace when I visited.
 It's a very grand and very luxurious property with beautifully kept grounds.
 The bedrooms here are spacious, extremely opulent and certainly unique compared to other properties.
 The food offered at the Rambagh is delicious and the service is excellent.
 This is a superb choice if you're looking for a classic Indian palace experience.